I suppose it's high time we get this thing started.

 Heather Weidner doesn't need an introduction, but this episode certainly does.
 When I recently watched a film made about Heather's ascent of China Doll, putting her into a small group of women to have climbed 14a on gear, I was left with a bad taste in my mouth.

-Our top 10 most downloaded podcast episodes of 2017 include some of our personal favorites, and a few that surprised us!
+Our Top 10 most downloaded podcast episodes of 2017 include some of our personal favorites, and a few that surprised us!
+Did your favorite episode make the cut?

 Routesetting is hard.
-You know that if you've tried to set your own problems.
-It's also hard on the body, so it's difficult to keep a high level of fitness while setting full time.
+It's also hard on the body, so it's difficult to keep a high level of fitness while setting full-time.
+Jonathan Brandt has continued to improve as a climber while simultaneously running the setting crew at Climb Nashville.